LarryMays92/MaysUniversity/readme.md

 You Need To Run: python manage.py runserver

 ### User Stories
--As an unauthenticated user, I want to be able to sign up..
+- As an unauthenticated user, I want to be able to sign up..
--As an unauthenticated user, I want to be able to log in.
+- As an unauthenticated user, I want to be able to log in.
--As an authenticated user, I want to be able to change my password.
+- As an authenticated user, I want to be able to change my password.
--As an authenticated user, I want to be able to log out.
+- As an authenticated user, I want to be able to log out.
--As an authenticated user, I want to be able to see all students.
+- As an authenticated user, I want to be able to see all students.
--As an authenticated user, I want to be able to see a single student.
+- As an authenticated user, I want to be able to see a single student.
--As an authenticated user, I want to be able to create/enter a student into the system.
+- As an authenticated user, I want to be able to create/enter a student into the system.
--As an authenticated user, I want to be able to edit/update a student's details.
+- As an authenticated user, I want to be able to edit/update a student's details.
--As an authenticated user, I want to be able to add class courses to a student.
+- As an authenticated user, I want to be able to add class courses to a student.
--As an authenticated user, I want to be able to delete/remove a student.
+- As an authenticated user, I want to be able to delete/remove a student.
--As an authenticated user, I want to be able to see all courses associated with a student.
+- As an authenticated user, I want to be able to see all courses associated with a student.
--As an authenticated user, I want to be able to add a course to a student.
+- As an authenticated user, I want to be able to add a course to a student.
--As an authenticated user, I want to be able to update the course on a student.
+- As an authenticated user, I want to be able to update the course on a student.
--As an authenticated user, I want to be able to delete a course off a student's schedule.
+- As an authenticated user, I want to be able to delete a course off a student's schedule.

 ### Models